telerik/xaml-docs/controls/radgridview/troubleshooting/reevaluation-dataoperations.md

 position: 1
 ---

-## DataOperations like filtering, sorting or grouping are not re-evaluated
+# Data Operations like filtering, sorting or grouping are not re-evaluated

 __PROBLEM__